 Resolve to conduct family worship or devotions in our homes daily.

 I know the reaction many of you have right now is one of horror at trying to lead your family in worship, but let me assure you that if you stick to a few basics, you can hardly go wrong.
-The ingredients I suggest for family worship are a Scripture reading, singing, and prayer.
+The ingredients I suggest for family worship are Scripture reading, singing, and prayer.
 If you are unsure about which passages to read, try working your way through the whole Bible over time by reading just a chapter or two each day.
 You don’t have to spend a lot of time on exposition, just read God’s word together.
 (As your children get older, you will need to be prepared for their questions, which is a good spiritual challenge for you—get prepared.)
-If that seems like too much, follow a daily devotional from one your favorite pastors.
+If that seems like too much, follow a daily devotional from one of your favorite pastors.
 Follow the reading with a song.
-Sing songs you normally sing at your church, thereby preparing your family to be better worshippers on Sunday.
+Sing songs you normally sing at your church, thereby preparing your family to be better worshippers on Sunday, or just sing a song from the Trinitas Morning Meeting guide.
 If no one in the family plays an instrument, acapella is just fine.
 Finally, pray together.
-In the beginning it may be necessary for the parents to pray aloud and the children listen, but eventually, everyone should get a turn to pray.
+In the beginning, it may be necessary for the parents to pray aloud while the children listen, but eventually, everyone should get a turn to pray.
 This is a great way to teach your children the all-important Christian privilege of going to God’s throne of grace in prayer.
 While family worship should never replace going to church, it is an excellent supplement for your family’s spiritual growth.

 As a Christian parent, your most important task on earth for a season is to raise your children in the nurture and admonition of the Lord.
 If you think just taking them to Sunday school or even enrolling them in a private Christian school is enough to accomplish that task, you have woefully underestimated to work ahead of you.
 You have much to do, but fear not, the Holy Spirit will enable you to do all God has called you to do if you will approach it faithfully, diligently, and prayerfully.
 I hope these three resolutions for the New Year will give you a practical starting point for the journey.
 Godspeed!